Copper76/SotonHackthon2021/README.md

 # Bessie
-A neural network that generates Classic Who scripts
+A neural network that generates Classic Who scripts.

+WINNER for Hackiest Hack.

 Submission for Highfield Hack 2021